-Lone star tick bites are likely the cause of thousands of cases of severe red meat allergies plaguing patients in Southeastern states including Tennessee, North Carolina and Virginia, spreading up the Eastern Seaboard along with the deer population.
+Lone star tick bites are likely the cause of thousands of cases of severe red meat allergies.
+This condition, known as alpha-gal syndrome, is plaguing patients in Southeastern states including Tennessee, North Carolina and Virginia, spreading up the Eastern Seaboard along with the deer population.

-Vanderbilt’s Asthma, Sinus and Allergy Program (A.S.A.P.) clinic has seen many people in recent years who are allergic to alpha-gal, a type of sugar present in red meat.
+Vanderbilt’s Asthma, Sinus and Allergy Program has seen many people in recent years who are allergic to alpha-gal, a type of sugar present in red meat.

 The lone star tick has alpha-gal sugar in its gut, and introduces it to a person’s system when it bites.
 The human immune system produces an antibody that reacts if the person eats meat.